miso-lims/walkthroughs/4-0-sequencing.md

 {% include uorders.md %}

-## 2.1 Scan libraries into your inbox
+## 2.1 Scan pools into your inbox

-First, scan the libraries from the libraries team into your inbox for further work.
+First, scan the pools from the libraries team into your inbox for further work.

 {% include inboxes.md %}